Stephen Colbert Thinks Donald Trump Just Might Take Guns Away To Beat Barack Obama

 And Colbert admitted he distinctly remembers “how Republicans were begging Obama to sign the GOP Gun Control Bill.
 But Obama couldn’t get it done because Americans demanded to keep their guns to shoot down all the flying pigs.”

-That gag out of the way, Colbert got down to giving Trump props for turning on the Republicans in the room earlier in the day.
+That gag out of the way, Colbert got down to giving Trump props for turning against the Republicans in the room earlier in the day.

 “Some of you people are petrified of the NRA.
 They have great power over you people,” Trump scolded, accurately.